SpiderInk/frogteam/README.md

 - If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

 ## Release Notes
+## 0.0.10
+- Add region for AWS Bedrock

 ## 0.0.9
 Marketplace categorization and copy updates